manuelescola/repo_finance_projects/README.md

 # 📈 Finance Projects Repository

-This repository contains various **financial analysis and modeling projects** conducted by following tutorials from [Ryan O'Connell, CFA](https://www.youtube.com/@RyanOConnellCFA). 🎓📊
+This repository contains various **financial analysis and modeling projects** conducted by following tutorials from [Ryan O'Connell, CFA](https://www.youtube.com/@RyanOConnellCFA).
+He currently has less than 50k subscribers but amazing content!
+Go to his channel and check it out. 🎓📊

 ## 📌 Included Projects
 1. 🏦 **Collecting Stock Prices from yFinance** [`.ipynb`]